Vincit/multi-user-test-runner/README.md

 Configure the test class:

-1. Create a configuration class that implements `MultiUserConfig<USER, ROLE>` interface (where USER and ROLE are you user and role types)
+1. Create a configuration class that implements `MultiUserConfig<USER, ROLE>` interface (where USER and ROLE are your user and role types)
-1. Configure runner by adding `@RunWith(MultiUserTestRunner.class)` for the class
+1. Configure the test runner by adding `@RunWith(MultiUserTestRunner.class)` for the test class
 1. Configure users to run with by adding `@RunWithUsers(producers = {"role:ROLE_ADMIN"}, consumers = "role:ROLE_ADMIN")`
-   for the class
+   for the test class
 1. Create your test class and add an `AuthroizationRule` and your config class to your test class:
 ```java
 @MultiUserConfigClass